Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/06-meet-the-other-shoe.md

 | Hardware VADD (Total) | 692.172 ms  | 618.231 ms |    −73.94 ms    |
 | &Delta;Alveo&rarr;CPU | −503.402 ms | 461.005 ms |   964.407 ms    |

-The accelerator runtime fluctuation is primarily a result of running these tests in a virtualized cloud environment, but that’s not the point of the exercise.
+The accelerator runtime fluctuation is primarily a result of running these tests in a virtualized cloud environment, but that is not the point of the exercise.

 ## Extra Exercises